michael-silva/webgl-game-engine-ecs/README.md

 -[] Add capability to turn on and off systems
 -[] Add way to extend the existing engines adding new systems -[] Add way to add new engines
+-[] Add way to reset the scenes and worlds easily
 -[] Do the samples with advanced particles
 -[] Do the samples with advanced physics
 -[] Do the samples with IDE editor